 If you choose a price class that does not include all edge locations, CloudFront may still occasionally serve requests for your content from an edge location in a region that is not included in your price class.
 When this happens, you are not charged the rate for the more expensive region from which your objects were served.
 Instead, you're charged the rate for the least-expensive region in your selected price class.

-You can choose a price class when you create a CloudFront distribution, or you can update an existing distribution using the CloudFront console or the CloudFront API.
-To find the applicable topic about creating or updating a download or a streaming distribution using the CloudFront console or API, see Actions on Distributions.
+You can choose a price class when you create or update a CloudFront web distribution or RTMP distribution.
+To find the applicable topic about creating or updating a web or an RTMP distribution using the CloudFront console or API, see Working with Distributions.